iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/protectData.md

 } from '@iexec/dataprotector';
 ```

-The `protectData` method returns the following fields, either as a JSON object
+The `protectData` method returns the following fields, as a JSON object.
-or as individual fields depending on whether you use the promise or observable
-pattern respectively.

 ### name